TheophileLaPelouse/gecad_tm/README.md

 The first step is done using the function defined in `prices.py` and the other prices files, and there is also `representative_days.py` which completes it by providing method to create representative days data.
 The second step is done in all the code named `opti`, as well as in the C part.
 The third and Fourth steps are done in general in the same opti files but also in files with names beginning by `result`.

+The serie `opti_peer` is for the last and probably unfinished part of the work that includes peers.

 # First step

 ## prices.py